Delta Lake supports most of the options provided by Spark DataFrame read and write APIs for performing batch reads and writes on tables.

 REFRESH TABLE.
 Delta Lake automatically uses partitioning and statistics to read the minimum amount of data when there are applicable predicates in the query.

-This feature is available with Databricks Runtime 5.3 and above.
+Available in Databricks Runtime 5.3 and above.

 Delta Lake time travel allows you to query an older snapshot of a Delta Lake table.
 Time travel has many use cases, including: